Draco dussumieri: Behaviour and ecology

 The southern flying lizard feeds on insects.
 It is strictly diurnal and sleeps at night on flat surfaces.
 Specimens from northern Karnataka were found to feed on a large number of ants (Oecophylla smaragdina).
 Males display actively from February to April in Kerala, mainly in the forenoon after the sun warms them up.
 Males maintain small territories and bob their head and erect the gular pouch when they spot females nearby.
 The male can change its skin colour to become silvery grey and conspicuous before gliding towards the female.
 It leaps off with its hind legs making use of specially adapted musculature at the base of the tail before spreading the patagium.
+The forelimbs are attached to the patagium during the gliding flight and released just before landing.
 During the heat of the day in summer it rests in the cooler canopy and becomes active again in the late afternoon.
 During cooler weather, it basks.
 Males chase females and court them with ritualized moves.
 The male mounts the female and bites the nape during copulation.
 Males intimidate intruding males by expanding and folding their patagium and making conspicuous movements.
 This lizard is almost entirely arboreal.
 Females descend to the ground to lay eggs in soil during the monsoons.
 About four eggs are laid which hatch after fifty days or so.

 In a population estimate made in an areca plantation in the Western Ghats, the density was found to be about 13 per hectare.
 The population density was much lower, less than 2 per hectare, at Valparai which is at a higher altitude.

 The southern flying lizard has many predators including arboreal snakes and birds.
 Two species of bird that have been observed to feed on them include the Indian golden oriole and the black-capped kingfisher.
 Lion-tailed macaques have been noted to feed on them as well.